MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/b-identity-and-access-management.md

 - Handling of privileged operations, such as creating a service principal within the Azure AD tenant, registering graph applications inside Azure AD, and procuring a wildcard certificate.

-- Azure AD proxy front-end authentication for applications relying on integrated Windows authentication, forms/header-based authentication, and rich client apps integrating with Azure AD Authentication Library.
+- Azure AD proxy front-end authentication for applications relying on integrated Windows authentication (IWA), forms/header based authentication as well as rich client apps integrated with ADAL.

 **Design recommendations:**